MartinMiles/xm-cloud/README.md

  - [Deploying from Azure DevOps to Vercel: A Comprehensive Guide](https://www.getfishtank.com/insights/a-comprehensive-guide-deploying-from-azure-devops-to-vercel) - Guide to deploying web apps from Azure DevOps to Vercel using a custom pipeline and Vercel CLI, ensuring only relevant files are deployed.
  - [Deploy Sitecore XM Cloud from DevOps Release Pipeline Using the CLI](https://www.getfishtank.com/insights/deploy-sitecore-xm-cloud-from-devops-release-pipeline-using-the-cli) - Learn how to deploy Sitecore XM Cloud from a DevOps release pipeline using the CLI for streamlined and automated delivery.
+ - [All you need to know about transforming Web.config on Sitecore XM Cloud](https://blog.martinmiles.net/post/all-you-need-to-know-about-transforming-web-config-on-sitecore-xm-cloud) - Explains cloud-compatible XDT transforms and local development methods for patching web.config in XM Cloud environments.
  - [IAR Protobuf](https://www.ashournia.com/iar-protobuf/) - Overview of IAR Protobuf and its role in Sitecore XM Cloud for efficient data serialization and communication.
  - [How to Leverage On-Demand Incremental Static Regeneration in XM Cloud and Next.js](https://hachweb.wordpress.com/2023/10/04/how-to-leverage-on-demand-incremental-static-regeneration-in-xm-cloud-and-next-js/) - Learn how to implement on‑demand incremental static regeneration in XM Cloud with Next.js for improved performance and dynamic content updates.
  - [Sitecore Azure Static Web Apps](https://exdst.com/posts/20240121-sitecore-azure-static-web-apps) - Learn how to deploy your Sitecore projects on Azure Static Web Apps to leverage cloud scalability and performance benefits.